 We put undue pressure on candidates.
 Unrealistic expectations make for pressure.
 A young or inexperienced developer already has enough of that—after all, they’re just trying to get a foot in the door, to start their (new) career.
 This is hard.
 Add brazen requirements and it gets worse.

 We set candidates up for failure.
 When—unintentionally or not—we’re not up to our own responsibility and instead put pressure on young and inexperienced developers, we set them up for failure.
 We make it harder for them to enter the field, and we make it harder for them to acclimate and thrive in the field.

 What we can do instead is to lower the expectations on young and inexperienced developers—and to raise the expectations on the mentoring and coaching of young and inexperienced developers.

 There can be several reasons for hiring someone young or inexperienced, but we must be far past doing so in order to take advantage of them.
-This is a terrible reason, and those motivated by it are fit for neither hiring nor leading.
+This is a low, a terrible reason, and those motivated by it are fit for neither hiring nor leading.